Interdisciplinary Center for Peace and Conflict Research in Bavaria

 Research program – Conflicts.Meanings.Transitions

-When tyranny ends, when societies come to terms with their past, or when values change, we observe that people contest meanings in times of transition.
-How these struggles unfold is essential for societal peace in the present and future.
+When tyranny ends, when societies come to terms with their past, when values change, people contest what these transitions mean.
+How these interpretational struggles unfold is essential for societal peace in the present and future.

-In the research network Conflicts.Meanings.Transitions we examine these conflicts from an interdisciplinary perspective.
+In the research network Conflicts.Meanings.Transitions („Deutungskämpfe im Übergang“) we examine such contestations from an interdisciplinary perspective.

 In particular, we focus on meaning struggles over peace strategies by non-state actors, over violence, and over universal rights and diversity.

-Conflicts.Meanings.Transitions (“Deutungskämpfe im Übergang”) is a joint project of scholars from the Universities of Augsburg, Bayreuth and Erlangen-Nuremberg, and the Leibniz Institute for Contemporary History (Munich-Berlin), coordinated at the University of Bayreuth.
+Scholars from the Universities of Augsburg, Bayreuth, and Erlangen-Nuremberg, and from Leibniz Institute for Contemporary History (Munich-Berlin) are collaborating, coordinated at the University of Bayreuth.

 Our guiding question